Verifier integration

 API keys go server-side — never bundle them into a browser build.
 Use a publishable key (owlid_pk_…) if you need to verify from the browser; secret keys (owlid_sk_…) stay on the server.

-Flow A — direct token verification
+Flow A — direct presentation verification

-const result = await verifier.verify(token, challenge)
+const result = await verifier.verify(presentation, challenge.challenge)

 if (result.valid) {